jimhigson/oboe.js/writing/main/2_Introduction.md

 part of the updating of the whole.

-An effective response to this problem would be to integrate into a REST clients the ability to use a response whilst being only loosely coupled to the overall *shape* of the message.
+An effective response to this problem would be to integrate into a REST client programs the ability to use a response whilst being only loosely coupled to the overall *shape* of the message.

 Deliverables
 ------------

-To avoid feature creep I am paring down the software deliverables to the smallest work which can we said to realise my thesis, the guiding principle being that it is preferable to produce a little well than more badly.
+To avoid feature creep I am paring down the software deliverables to the smallest work which can be said to realise my thesis, the guiding principle being that it is preferable to produce a little well than more badly.
 Amongst commentators on start-up companies this is known as a *zoom-in pivot* [@lean p172] and the work it produces should be the